 If this doesn’t work you might consider using a pressure washer, but be very careful that you don’t overdo it.
 Holding the nozzle too close to the wood, pointing it directly at the logs and using an incorrect nozzle or pressure can all lead to damage to the wood.
 The high pressure water can strip away the soft sections of wood and leave your logs rough and pitted and open to further moisture absorption.

 Check your cabins landscaping and make sure your plants or trees haven’t gotten to close to the log walls that they are touching.
 Bushes rubbing on the logs can damage the wood and leave marks and it also inhibits good air circulation, which means that the wood isn’t allowed to dry quickly after a rain or a dewy morning.
+This will also help to keep spiders from taking up residence on your logs.

 A good rule of thumb to use for spacing is you should be able to walk between your log walls and any plantings without touching either.
 If they’re too close trim them back or consider replanting them somewhere else.